RemiBou/BrowserInterop/README.md

 This library provides access to browser API in a Blazor App.

 The following criteria are taken into account for choosing if an API must be handled :
-- Is it already doable with Blazor (like XHR or DOM manipulation) ?
+- Is it already doable with Blazor (like XHR, DOM manipulation or already managed event ) ?
 - Is that part of the standard ?
 - Is that implemented by most browsers ? (> 75% in caniuse)